billspat/flowtime-starter/README.md

 For more examples, please see the 'examples' folder in [https://github.com/marcolago/flowtime.js](https://github.com/marcolago/flowtime.js)

-You may want to use the yoeman based https://github.com/sasaplus1/generator-flowtime
+You may want to use the yoeman based https://github.com/sasaplus1/generator-flowtime which looks like a better way to proceed but that I couldn't get to work.